Carl Mullan: Television career

 In 2019, Mullan hosted his own adventure/travel show Go Outside and Play for the RTÉ Player.
 The show returned for a second season in 2020, retitled Go Outside and Play, Local Adventures focusing on activities that could be done during the COVID-19 pandemic.

 In September 2022, Mullan began co-hosting Takeaway Titans on RTÉ2 alongside James Kavanagh.

 In December 2022, Mullan was announced as one of the eleven celebrities taking part in the sixth season of Dancing with the Stars.
 He was partnered with professional dancer, Emily Barker.
 On 19 March 2023, Mullan and Barker were crowned Dancing with the Stars champions for 2023.

 Personal life

+In August 2016, Mullan was an escort at the Rose of Tralee International Festival.

 In October 2020, Mullan announced his engagement to his long-term girlfriend, Aisling.
 In April 2021, the couple announced they were expecting their first child later, and in August 2021 they had a son.
 On 22 April 2022 the couple were married.

-In August 2023, he announced the arrival of a second child, a girl named Eala.
+In August 2023, he announced the arrival of a second child, a girl named Éala.
+According to Rozanna "Roz" Purcell, he is Arosexual.